And greetings to you, thrill seekers, music lovers, conversationalists all across the fruited plane.

 They don't want photo IDs because that will eliminate fraud.

-So you got the Reverend Zach and all the others in the Democratic Party campaigning at those photo ID requirements are racist.
+So you got the Reverend Zach and all the others in the Democratic Party campaigning that those photo ID requirements are racist and so forth.

-At any rate, uh Eva Steele is unable to overcome the hurdles thrown in her way, and in the way of as many as 500,000 other Arizona residents by the state's Republican politicians.
+At any rate, Eva Steele is unable to overcome the hurdles thrown in her way and in the way of as many as 500,000 other Arizona residents by the state's Republican politicians.

 This fall, the favored GOP suppression techniques, our new photo ID laws, the criminalizing of voter registration drives, and database purges that have disqualified up to 40% of newly registered voters from voting in such jurisdictions as Los Angeles County.

-Anyone ever stop to think that there might be a whole bunch of fraudulent registrations out there?
+Anybody ever stopped to think that there might be a whole bunch of fraudulent registrations out there?

 There were in the 2004 race all over the place.